AryanMeshram059/attendance-management-system/README.md

 - Graphviz
 - Postman

-# 📚 Project Evolution
+#  Project Evolution

-The project was developed over **four incremental phases** as part of the semester-long **CS 432 – Database Systems** course.
+The project was developed over **four incremental phases**.
 Each phase introduced new database concepts while extending the capabilities of the previous implementation.

-Instead of building an attendance management application from scratch every time, the system evolved into a progressively more sophisticated database platform, closely resembling the architecture of modern DBMSs.

 ---

 # Phase I — Relational Database Design

-### 🎯 Objective
+###  Objective

 The primary objective of the first phase was to design a robust relational database capable of handling the workflows of an attendance management platform while maintaining data consistency and eliminating redundancy.

 ---

-### 📌 Problem Statement

-Educational institutions maintain large volumes of structured information involving students, faculty, courses, classrooms and attendance records.
-A poorly designed schema often leads to redundancy, update anomalies and inconsistent data.

-The first phase focused on designing a normalized relational database that could efficiently model these relationships.

----

-### ⚙️ Implementation
+###  Implementation

 The following database engineering concepts were implemented: